goofvanriet/info-vis-final/docs/work-distribution.md

 also responsible for taking notes during meetings and made a clear overview of everyone's responsibilities.

-## Peter
+## Efehan

 Peter first worked on cleaning the survey years 2017-2022.
 He then participated in making the graphs.
 Later on in the project, he helped improve the storyline together with Wim.
 Peter also presented the project for peer feedback.

-## Wim
+## Tom

 Wim participated in improving the graphs and was mainly responsible for creating a strong basis of the storyline.
 Furthermore, he looked into several research papers that support the perspectives and continued to assist on the storyline during the project.

-## Aize
+## Goof

-Aize contributed to the development of the graphs and presented the project during peer feedback.
-The work distribution was also written by Aize.
+Goof first worked on cleaning the HDI dataset.
+He then participated in creating visualizations showing the trends for CO2 and CO2 caused by fossil fuels.
+Additionally he coordinated the github repository and deployment of the Jupyter Book.
+Furthermore he continued to assist the storyline and explored relevant research papers.